-Jury recommends life sentence for Oklahoma teen convicted of killing family
+Jury recommends life sentence for Oklahoma teen who killed his family

 On Thursday, the jury recommended Bever serve a sentence of 28 years in prison for assault and battery with intent to kill in connection with his attack on a sibling who survived, Blanchett said.

-Judge Sharon Holmes will officially sentence Bever at a later date that has not yet been set, and she will decide if the sentences run concurrently or consecutively, Blanchett said.
+Judge Sharon Holmes will formally sentence Bever on July 24, and she will decide if the sentences run concurrently or consecutively, according to two Tulsa County district attorney spokeswomen.

 Bever’s older brother, Robert, was sentenced to life in prison without the possibility of parole in September 2016 after pleading guilty to five counts of murder.
 Michael Bever, who was charged as an adult along with his brother but was ineligible for the death penalty because of his age, opted to go to trial.